Trailblazers in Aging Awards Past Winners

 Champion Award

 This award recognizes members of Congress or the Administration for their leadership in protecting and improving public policy and programs for older adults.
-It is in honor of Claude Pepper, a former U.S. Representative and Senator who was a vocal champion for older adults, sponsoring the Older Americans Act, urging passage of Medicare and Medicaid, and working to prevent elder abuse.
+It is in honor of Claude Pepper, a former U.S. Representative and Senator.

 Edwin Walker, Deputy Assistant Secretary for Aging, U.S. Administration for Community Living

-Aging—it was not my plan, but it has become my passion—and I am honored to work in partnership with the incredibly dedicated individuals of the national aging services network on behalf of older Americans and am truly humbled to receive the 2023 Champion Award that was developed in honor of the true Champion for Aging—Claude Pepper.”
+Aging—it was not my plan, but it has become my passion—and I am honored to work in partnership with the incredibly dedicated individuals of the national aging services network on behalf of older Americans.

 — Edwin Walker, Deputy Assistant Secretary for Aging, U.S. Administration for Community Living